 He spoke the words with such purpose and conviction that it rattled me.
 I found myself in a dither as I crossed the finish line, suddenly oblivious of the time I had worked so hard for.
 Why the heck did he have to say that, and what on earth did he mean?

-I mentioned it to my fellow soldiers at the finish line party, and we all laughed as we guzzled down our hard-earned post-race rewards while listening to the rock band powered by people riding exercise bicycles.
+I mentioned the exchange to my fellow warriors at the finish line party, and we all laughed as we guzzled down our hard-earned post-race rewards while listening to the rock band powered by people riding exercise bicycles.
 Big Sur always has a fantastic finish-line party, and we were, of course, oblivious to the road which lay ahead.

 Not a clue [yet] what this guy meant.